jcharo1/react-toastified/README.md

 ## 🚀 Quick Intro

 Why settle for boring alerts when you can have toast?
 React-Toastified serves up a feast of eye-catching notifications with zero hassle.
+Hover over and feel the warmth of our interactive toasts.
 More style, less stress.
-Let's get toasting! 🥂
+Let's get toastified! 🥂

 ---

 ## 🔥 What’s Cooking?

 - 🎉 **Flavorsome Toast Types**: Success, Error, Warning, and Info.
+-  🌌 Hover & Glow: Experience the magical hover effect that makes your notifications pop!
 - 👔 **Tailor-Made**: Spice up your toasts with custom styles, durations, and more.
 - 🛠️ **Plug 'n' Play**: Pairs perfectly with any React dish.

 ---